asticode/go-astilectron-bundler/README.md

 }
 ```

 All paths must be relative to the `resources` folder.
+You can also add a `cwd` to each adapter to specify the directory you want, it's also relative to `resources`.

 ## Custom paths